open-telemetry/opentelemetry-operator/docs/api.md

         <td>string</td>
         <td>
           type indicates which kind of seccomp profile will be applied.
 Valid options are:
- Localhost - a profile defined in a file on the node should be used.
-RuntimeDefault - the container runtime default profile should be used.
-Unconfined - no profile should be applied.<br/>
+ Localhost - a profile defined in a file on the node should be used.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>localhostProfile</b></td>
         <td>string</td>
         <td>
           localhostProfile indicates a profile defined in a file on the node should be used.
-The profile must be preconfigured on the node to work.
-Must be a descending path, relative to the kubelet's configured seccomp profile location.
-Must only be set if type is "Localhost".<br/>
+The profile must be preconfigured on the node to work.<br/>
         </td>
         <td>false</td>
       </tr></tbody>